 (a) the child’s usual place of residence while in Australia is in Western Australia; and

-(b) the child, or a person in respect of whom the child is a dependent child, holds a visa of a kind set out in Schedule 2.
+(b) the child or a person in respect of whom the child is a dependent child —

+(i) holds a visa of a kind set out in Schedule 2 Division 1; or

+(ii) has applied for a visa of a kind set out in Schedule 2 Division 2 and has received a letter from the Department of State of the Commonwealth assisting in the administration of the Migration Act 1958 (Commonwealth) confirming that the application is valid.

 [Regulation 14A inserted: Gazette 17 Dec 2002 p.
-5907-8.]
+5907-8; amended: SL 2020/101 r.
+4.]

 15. Too many children for pre-compulsory education at a government school, priority for enrolment in case of